 Translational Research Institute

-The Translational Research Institute (TRI) is a leading Australian innovative medical research, development and translation facility.
+The Translational Research Institute (TRI) is a significant Australian-first initiative in ‘bench to bedside’ medical research.
+TRI accelerates the transfer of medical research, development into proven treatment.
 It is home to a range of cutting edge technologies including interventions to prevent and treat human diseases, and provide diagnosis of early disease.

 Supported by grants from the Australian and Queensland Governments, situated in the Princess Alexandra Hospital precinct, TRI combines the research intellect and capability of Queensland Health, The University of Queensland, Queensland University of Technology and the Mater Hospital.